MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 That's 755 VFR in one trip.
 Each VFR represents 4XP for Nuclear Fuel Rod, 10XP for Indicite Wafer, 14XP for the VFR build for a total of 28XP.

-Note that I have found Trade Authority Kiosks don't reset their credits.

-### Shoza VIII-b (Positron Battery, Power Circuit)
+### Shoza VII-c (palladium)

 Design:

+- Landing Pad with Shipbuilder
+- Solar Dome
+- Extractor - Solid (Pd)
+- Storage - Solid - Large (Pd)
+- Cargo Link (Pd to Shoza VIII-b)

+Materials:

+- Adaptive Frame: 28
+- Aluminum: 36
+- Beryllium: 4
+- Iron: 75
+- Tau Grade Rheostat: 2
+- Tungsten: 2
+- Zero Wire: 4

+### Shoza VIII-b (Power Circuit)

+Manually construct Power Circuit here to build reactors and advanced reactors.

+This outpost is only necessary if you want to automate the flow of tau grade rheostat to Maal IX-b.
+Another option is to set the fabricator up at home base and import:

+- Paramagnon Conductor from Cruth
+- Polymer from Zeta Ophiuchi I
+- Palladium from Shoza VII-c

+Design:

-- Landing Pad - Small
+- Landing Pad with Shipbuilder
 - 2 Reactor
 - 4 Extractor - Solid (Al, Be, Cu, Au)
-- 10 Storage - Solid - Large (Al, Be, Cu, Au, Nd, Pd, Sb, V, polymer)
+- 6 Storage - Solid - Large (Al, Be, Cu, Au, Pd, polymer)
 - Simple Fabricator (tau grade rheostat)
 - Compound Fabricator (positron battery)
 - 3 Warehouse - Large (paramagnon conductor, positron battery, tau grade rheostat)
+- Cargo Link (Pd from Shoza VII-c)
-- 2 Cargo Link - Inter-system (paramagnon conductor from Cruth, silver from Zeta Ophiuchi I)
+- 4 Cargo Link - Inter-system (paramagnon conductor from Cruth, polymer from Zeta Ophiuchi I, tau grade rheostat to Maal IX-b, positron battery from Maal IX-b)

 Materials: